 About 100,000 Washington drivers will soon have their licenses reinstated under a court-ordered moratorium on the state’s practice of revoking licenses to penalize drivers who fail to pay fines or fail to appear in court.
+To learn more ask this expert car accident lawyer in warwick rhode island.

 The new policy began Tuesday.
 The change comes after a Thurston County Superior Court judge in May ruled it was unconstitutional for the state to take away licenses for people who didn’t pay traffic fines without determining their ability to afford it, because it violated their right to due process.